LFilipePacheco/greenhouse-registry-verification/README.md

 ## Why verify

-Since 2013, the teams involved in monitoring the Esposende – Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV1) have been mapping greenhouse polygons in a dedicated GIS platform (SIA-ZV), based on interviews with farmers.
-But there was never a systematic updating effort — neither in the field nor at the desk — because it takes time and carries costs.
-A decade on, the registry and the territory had visibly diverged: structures demolished, replaced, extended or newly built.
+Since 2013, the teams monitoring the Esposende–Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV1) have been mapping greenhouse polygons in a dedicated GIS platform (SIA-ZV), based on interviews with farmers.
+However, there has never been a systematic updating effort, either in the field or at the desk, because it is time-consuming and costly.
+A decade later, the registry and the territory had visibly diverged, with structures demolished, replaced, extended or newly built.

-An outdated registry undermines everything built on top of it — pressure mapping, compliance checks, the crossing with nitrate monitoring data.
-Yet re-surveying hundreds of polygons manually was exactly the cost the institution could not afford.
+An outdated registry undermines everything built on top of it: pressure mapping, compliance checks, and the cross-referencing of nitrate monitoring data.
+Yet re-surveying hundreds of polygons manually was precisely the cost the institution could not afford.
 The task called for an automated method to validate the existence of each registered greenhouse efficiently.

 ## The approach